A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Conclusions

 \section{Conclusions}

-In this contribution we introduced a novel approach to exploit dynamic mode decomposition even in case of parametrized dynamical systems.
+In this contribution, we introduced a novel approach to exploit dynamic mode decomposition even in the case of parametrized dynamical systems.
 Keeping the data-driven nature and the offline--online subdivision of the original algorithm, we exploit reduction and regression techniques in order to obtain a quick approximation of the output of interest for new untested parameters, in any temporal instant.
-Such methodology demonstrated its effectiveness with three different numerical experiments, presenting some limitations where the original model is not well represented in a POD space, as for the Navier-Stokes problem.
+The such methodology demonstrated its effectiveness with three different numerical experiments, presenting some limitations where the original model is not well represented in a POD space, as for the Navier-Stokes problem.
+A possible solution for these problems has been proposed in~\cite{martin2021}, in parallel to the preparation of this manuscript, by interpolating the different DMD operators computed for different parameter values.

-A possible improvement of the method proposed in this work can be a smarter strategy to group the modal coefficient in the \emph{partitioned} approach.
-In this work we presented the results obtained by grouping them according to the parameter, but the accuracy can be improved by some classification techniques, such as clustering.
-The goal is to put into the same cluster parameters which lead to similar realizations of the dynamical system, according to some notion of similarity.
-For instance, we may group parameters which are close to each other according to some norm defined on $\mathcal{P}$.
-This modification may fix some of the problems which made us conceive the partitioned approach as opposed to the monolithic one, while keeping the benefits of the latter.
-It may be interesting to consider intersecting clusters, in order to improve the linking between different groups of parameters.
+\RB{ In this work, we presented the results obtained by taking parameters individually (\emph{partitioned} approach) and all together (\emph{monolithic} approach).
+We theorize that the accuracy may be improved by introducing some clustering techniques to group parameters (e.g. spatial position, resulting Reynolds number, \dots).
+The goal is to put into the same cluster parameters which lead to similar realizations of the dynamical system.
+This modification -- which could be tuned according to some hyperparameter that determines the number of clusters to be found in the set -- might enable finding the optimal approach by moving on a segment whose extremes are the \emph{monolithic} and the \emph{partitioned} approaches.
+It may even be interesting to consider clusters with non-empty intersections, in order to improve the linking between different groups of parameters.
+However, we expect that finding an optimal configuration, in this case, would be much more difficult.
 Another further improvement of the proposed framework could be the usage of other dimensionality reduction techniques in order to replace the POD method.
+A possible candidate is a class of \emph{autoencoder} methods, which have already been used to analyze and explain the temporal evolution of fluids \cite{agostini2020exploration, omata2019novel, fukami2020convolutional}.
+Finally, we postponed the application of noise-tolerant DMD variants in order to improve the robustness and accuracy of our method. }